-- We will maintain the scope and standard of ongoing services provided to the Yarra community and be flexible to address changing community needs with innovative services and facilities. - We will focus on managing and renewing community assets such as roads, footpaths, open space and buildings to ensure they are maintained at an appropriate standard and ensure the best outcome for current and future populations.
+- Maintain the scope and standard of ongoing services provided to the Yarra community and being flexible to address changing community needs with innovative services and facilities. - Focusing on managing and renewing community assets such as roads, footpaths, open space and buildings to ensure they are maintained at an appropriate standard and ensure the best outcome for current and future populations.